lars-t-hansen/flatjs/SPEC.md

 ```

 NOTE: Underscore is not a legal character in an Id.
 That is because
       the underscore is used as part of the macro syntax.
-It's possible to
-lift this restriction.

-NOTE: The annotation on the Parameter is not used by Parlang, but is
+NOTE: The annotation on the Parameter is not used by FlatJS, but is
       allowed in order to interoperate with TypeScript.

 NOTE: The restriction of properties before methods is a matter of
-economizing on the markup; as it is, properties don't need eg "@var"
+      economizing on the markup; as it is, properties don't need eg
-before them.
+      "@var" before them.
+This restriction can be lifted once we have
+      a real parser.

 ### Static semantics

-There is a program-wide namespace for shared types; the Id naming
+There is a program-wide namespace for FlatJS types; the Id naming
 the struct must be unique within that namespace.

 A named field type must be defined somewhere in the set of translation